ribasco/ucgdisplay/README.md

         //SPI Software config for ST7920

         //NOTE: On Raspberry Pi systems, pins can be automatically configured for hardware         capability (setting pin modes to ALT*).
-        //For automatic configuration to work, pigpio needs to be installed on the system         and set as the default provider.
+        //For automatic configuration to work, pigpio needs to be installed on the system.

         //Pinout for Main SPI Peripheral
         // - MOSI = 10